MatheusHenriqueSS/maratonic/README.md

 ## Brief description

-We are Computer Science students at UNICAMP who are involved with an entity in our university called Maratonic.
+We are all Computer Science students at UNICAMP who are involved with an entity in our university called Maratonic.
 Our goal with this project is to create a web app to help us to encorage and to teach other students about competitive programming.

 Our application main features include: